How to Make a Simple Benchtop Router Table (With Table Fence)

 How to build a benchtop router table.
 DIY router table.

-Step 5: Build the Router Table Dust Collection
+Step 5: Build the Router Table Dust Port

-Glue the dust collection box to the back of the fence.
+Glue the dust collection box to the back of the fence creating a dust port.

 How to build a benchtop router table.
 DIY router table.

 Now the router table is finished.
-Optionally, you can use finishing wax on the tabletop and the fence.
+Optionally, you can use finishing wax or polyurethane on the table and fence.

 Below is a picture of the finished benchtop router table.
 A router table will unlock new work possibilities and make it easier for you to work on your projects.
 I have used it on multiple occasions and it is for sure one of the most practical and useful builds for a router.